abdm64/Stage-App/README.md

 ### Kubernetes K8s

-you can deploy this app on kubernetes system easily by applying the k8s yaml files, make sure taht you upload the app image to the docke hub or private registry and change image parameter in stage-deployment.yaml to  use your private image name and then apply the following cammand in the root folder
+you can deploy this app on kubernetes system easily by applying the k8s yaml files, make sure that you upload the app image to the docker hub or private registry and change image name config in stage-deployment.yaml  and then apply the following cammand in the root folder

 ```
 $kubectl apply -f k8s

 ```

-and that's it now you Mean App that is deploy on kubernetes cluster , alwayse you can change the prameter
+and that's it, now you MEAN Stack  App  is deployed on kubernetes cluster , "always you can change the config"

 to drop the deployment